YummyTacos/YTCTF-API/README.md

 YummyTacos CTF Platform API for task-based (jeopardy) CTFs.
 Written on Flask.
 Fully Python 3.7+ compatible.

+**IMPORTANT:** This version of YTCTF platform backend (API) is now _archived and considered legacy_.
+New backend is coming soon.
+Stay tuned!

 ## Installation

 * Clone this repository